-The Parents Center Group is New Zealand’s leading and expert providers of pregnancy and childbirth education.
+The Parents Centre Group is New Zealand’s leading and expert providers of pregnancy and childbirth education.

 Book your childbirth education classes with Cambridge Parents Centre today!

 Parents Centre New Zealand has a long, proud history.
 The first Parents Centre movement began in 1952, this was due to huge demand for the improvement of birthing practices for women and both antenatal and post natal care for parents.